webofthings/ThngDroid/README.md

 If you do not want to make changes to the library, simply use the latest build in the download section: https://github.com/domguinard/ThngDroid/downloads or build it from the sources (see below).

-Add the library to your Android project (and make sure it is packaged by seleecting it in "Order and Export") and use it from your activities/Android code.
+Add the library to your Android project (and make sure it is packaged by selecting it in "Order and Export") and use it from your activities/Android code.

 # Building the library